Alphonsus Rodriguez: Life and work

 The bodily mortifications which he imposed on himself were extreme, the scruples and mental agitation to which he was subject were of frequent occurrence, his obedience absolute, and his absorption in spiritual things, even when engaged on most distracting employments, continual.
 His Jesuit superiors, seeing the good work he was doing among the townspeople, were eager to have his influence spread far among his own religious community, so on feast days they often let him into the pulpit of the refectory to have him give a sermon.
 On more than one occasion, the community sat quietly past dinner to hear Rodríguez finish preaching.

-The vision of Saint Alphonsus Rodriguez by Francisco de Zurbarán.
+The Vision of Saint Alphonsus Rodriguez by Francisco de Zurbarán.

 Rodriguez held deep devotion to the Sacred Heart and to the Blessed Virgin Mary, especially to the latter's Immaculate Conception.
 He would produce copies of the complete text of the Little Office of the Blessed Virgin Mary for the private recitation of people who asked.
 He reportedly was favored with mystical graces, ecstasies and visions of our Lord, our Lady and the saints.

 Rodríguez became very feeble when he reached his eighties and in his last months his memory began to fail.
 He was not even able to remember his favourite prayers.
 He died on 31 October 1617.

 He left a considerable number of manuscripts, some of which have been published as Obras Espirituales del B. Alonso Rodríguez (Barcelona, 1885, 3 vols., octavo, complete edition, 8 vols. in quarto).
 They are sometimes only reminiscences of domestic exhortations, the texts are often repeated, the illustrations are from everyday life, and the treatment of one virtue occasionally entrenches upon another.
 They were not written with a view to publication, but put down by Rodríguez himself, or dictated to others, in obedience to a positive command of his superiors.

 Veneration

 Alphonsus Rodriguez was declared venerable in 1626.
-In 1633, he was chosen by the Council General of Majorca as one of the special patrons of the city and island.
+In 1633, he was chosen by the Council General of Mallorca as one of the special patrons of the city and island.

 In 1760, Pope Clement XIII decreed that "the virtues of the Venerable Alonso were proved to be of a heroic degree", but the expulsion of the Society from Spain in 1773, and its suppression, delayed his beatification until 5 June 1825.
 His canonization took place on 15 January 1888.
-His remains are enshrined in Majorca.
+His remains are enshrined in Mallorca.